EDF Energy, working in partnership with CGN, is currently the only developer building new nuclear plant in the UK.

 Toshiba subsequently launched a strategic review of its ownership of NuGen and, in November 2018, announced that it was liquidating NuGen after failing to secure a buyer.

-The Moorside site remains a government-designated development site for nuclear new build.
+Moorside remains a government-designated development site for nuclear new build.